thosakwe/bullseye/STATUS.md

 Currently working on adding documentation to everything.
-Stopped at AliasedType.
+Stopped at BullseyeValue.

 * Finish the "Bullseye IR to Dart" compiler.
 Add some more IR's eventually.
 Just keep looking at existing Dart code until *most* everything has an IR.